 “We want somewhere that we can open up to the public so that people who may feel isolated have somewhere to go.

-“The brick building has been and is part of the landscape of the park and a wooden replacement would have a detrimental visual impact to the area.”
+“The brick building has been and is part of the landscape of the park and a wooden replacement will have a detrimental visual impact.”

 South Tyneside Council said: “It is considered uneconomical to repair this dilapidated building to the required standards with the funds available.

 “It would be more cost-effective to install a new purpose-built structure on the site for community use and we have been working with a group to develop a solution that would fulfil their ambition for such a space with the potential funds that might be raised.”